thingweb/node-red-contrib-web-of-things/README.md

 Now, for all WoT nodes you add to a flow, you will see all the respective interaction affordances populated from the Thing Description.

 You can also add more Things and choose a particular one for any node you add.

-In order to see a fetched property value you can wire it with the "debug" node of Node-RED, and see all the values inside the "Debug messages" tab of Node-RED.
+To see a fetched property value you can wire it with the "debug" node of Node-RED, and see all the values inside the "Debug messages" tab of Node-RED.
-In order to write to a property, wire an "inject" node with the "Write Property" node.
+To write to a property, wire an "inject" node with the "Write Property" node.
 In the "inject" node, select JSON format as payload and plug in your value.

 To send an input for an action you can also wire it with the "inject" node as explained above.
-**Tip:** In order to invoke an action that does not require any input, wire it with an empty "inject" node.
+**Tip:** To invoke an action that does not require any input, wire it with an empty "inject" node.

 Properties and Actions also support uriVariables.
 They can be specified inside "Read Property"/"Write Property"/"Invoke Action" node properties.